Telecominfraproject/wlan-cloud-loadsim/README.md

   name: sim1
   ca:
     name: tip1
-#   (this file should be in the $PWD/ssl dir for docker.
-In docker, this name should be /etc/ssl/<mame>.)
     cert: /etc/ssl/tip-cacert.pem
-#   (this file should be in the $PWD/ssl dir for docker.
-In docker, this name should be /etc/ssl/<mame>.)
     key: /etc/ssl/tip-cakey.pem
     password: mypassword
-# should be the same name as TIP_CONTROLLER_NAME
   server: debfarm1-node-a.arilia.com
   port: 6643
   devices: 10
 ```
+The files in `cert` and `key` are from the perspective of the running container.
+Since the certificate information must be placed in
+the `$PWD/ssl` directory and this is mapped to `/etc/ssl` in the container, this must appear in the `sim1.yaml` file.

+The scripts should also be put in `$PWD/scripts`, which is mapped to `/scripts` in the container.
+So the filename you must on on the `docker run`
+line must be something like `/scripts/simulation.yaml`.

 Your docker_run_net.sh file should have the following in your manager node section:
 ```